Actindo-AG/Documentation/BigCommerce/Integration/01_Particularities.md

 ## Import of orders (BigCommerce > Actindo)

 The import of offers is supported by the *BigCommerce* driver.
-- Offers are imported into the system in a configurable order status.
+- Offers are imported to the system in a configurable order status.
 That means, that you can....
 - The *BigCommerce* connection enables parallel imports to handle larger loads.

 The following data are managed by the driver:
 - Contained products
 - Billing address
-- Shipping address
+- One Shipping address, see [Multiple shipping addresses](#multiple-shipping-addresses).
-   > [Info] Although *BigCommerce* allows multiple shipping addresses, *Actindo* supports the import of one shipping address only.
-   For detailed information, see [Manage multiple shipping addresses](../Integration/02_ManageBigCommerceSettings#manage-multiple-shipping-addresses).
-- Channels
+- Sales channels
-  All channels that you connect via *BigCommerce* are handled as sub sales channels.
+  All sale channels that you connect via *BigCommerce* are handled as sub sales channels.
 This architecture enables you to run multiple stores in *BigCommerce*.

 Data that is not included in the above list is not included in the order import.
 For example, you may be interested in the following data, which is not part of the order import:
 - Gift wraps
-- Multiple shipping addresses
+- Multiple shipping addresses, see [Multiple shipping addresses](#multiple-shipping-addresses).
 - Customer IDs
    *Actindo* does not use the customer IDs of *BigCommerce* to avoid inconsistencies with already existing customer IDs.
 Instead, *Actindo* automatically creates a new customer, if the import data does not match an existing *Actindo* customer.

-If you have a strong need to have this data available, ask your *Actindo* contact person for support.
+If you have a strong need to have this data available, contact your *Actindo* MPS consultant.

 #### Multiple Shipping Addresses